carltheperson/advanced-js-objects/chapters/chapter-2.md

 console.log(obj2.obj1Here) // { changeMe: "I changed!" }
 ```

-This can, in some rare cases, lead to a circular object structure where two Objects both reference *each other*.
+This can, in some rare cases, lead to a circular object structure where two objects both reference *each other*.
 This becomes a problem if you want to convert the objects to a format like JSON which doesn’t support references.

 ```js
 const obj1 = {}